 Important: The resident’s school makes the final determination how to apply credit for course work completed at Pulaski County Juvenile Detention School.

-Medical Services and Mental Health Services are provided by qualified healthcare personnel to include physicians, psychiatrist, Licensed Clinical Social Worker, nurse practitioners, nurses, dentist and mental health professionals to all juveniles to meet their serious health needs.
+Medical Services and Mental Health Services are provided by qualified healthcare personnel to include physicians, psychiatrist, Licensed Clinical Social Workers, nurse practitioners, nurses, dentist and mental health professionals to all juveniles to meet their serious health needs.
 The professional staff provides crisis intervention services, social assessments, therapeutic counseling, and assessment for juveniles who are determined to need acute care.
 Referrals for treatment are also made.

 As required by law, all residents receive breakfast, lunch and dinner.
 Food services are provided through a service contract with the Pulaski County Regional Detention Facility.
 All meals meet or exceed federal nutrition standards.